You are currently viewing About Your Organic Farm Food: Market Box CSA – August 5, 2024

 Cabbage, Red – Stores well wrapped in plastic in the crisper drawer or in a tightly sealed container in the refrigerator.
 Make a very pretty Red Cabbage Slaw, Braised Red Cabbage, or this version with apples and onions for a cooked side dish.
 And red cabbage makes great sauerkraut, too!

 Cucumbers, pickling – Store in a loosely sealed plastic bag in the fridge.
 This is your opportunity to make a Refrigerator pickle (also called a Quick Pickle) or a Fermented Pickle.
 Both are easy, though fermented pickles have more probiotic advantages.
-This blog post will help as well: Ten Strategies For Dealing With An Abundance Of Cucumbers.
 You may still use pickling cucumbers as snacks or in salads.
 They just work better for pickling than an English or slicing cucumber.

 Fennel bulb – Fennel is a member of the carrot family and is known for its sweet, anise-like flavor.
 Fennel is rich in vitamin C, potassium, and manganese.
 The bulbs can be thinly sliced and added to salads, sautéed, roasted, or grilled.
 The stalks can be used in soups and stews, and the fronds can be used as an herb-like garnish.
 Store fennel bulbs in a plastic bag in the crisper drawer, where they can keep fresh for up to a week.
 If the fronds are still attached, trim them and store separately wrapped in a damp paper towel inside a plastic bag.
 For longer storage, fennel bulbs can be blanched and frozen.